monica6423/css-wildlife-shelter/README.md

 Demo:
 https://epic-johnson-695249.netlify.app/

-This is my first tryout🧐, mainly focused on css and javascript animations
+This is my first tryout🧐, just to play around UI / idea stuff.
+Mainly focused on css and javascript animations

 1. Built with GSAP animation library